ml-archive/template/README.md

 #### Mailgun

-In order to send out emails using Mailgun, the Mailgun environment variables needs to be set.
+In order to send out emails using Mailgun, the Mailgun environment variables need to be set.

 #### JWT Keychain